Sodium-Glucose Cotransporter-2 (SGLT2) Inhibitors

 • Farxiga® (dapagliflozin)

-• Reduce the risk of major cardiovascular events
+• Risk of major cardiovascular events

-• Reduce the risk of death from HF
+• Risk of death from heart failure

 SGLT2 inhibitors take less than a month to start showing benefits.
 This is why experts recommend starting them quickly in people hospitalized with HF.1